ssbc/ssb-subset-replication-spec/README.md

 used even if you had some of the messages of a tangle by doing a local comparison and filtering based on existing messages.
 This assumes that tangles stay relativily small.

+Open problems:

+ - Would it be better to implement a more complicated set replication to allow partial syncing of tangles?

 [JITDB]: https://github.com/arj03/jitdb
 [ssb-observable]: https://github.com/arj03/ssb-observables